The power of pyramid decomposition in Normaliz: Lexicographic triangulation and pyramid decomposition

 One should note that pyramids effectively reduce the dimension: the complexity of $\cone(F,x_n)$ is completely determined by the facet $F$, which has dimension $d-1$.

-While being very memory efficient, total pyramid decomposition is in a na\"{i}ve implementation much slower than building the lexicographic triangulation directly.
-For one of our standard test examples ($4\times4\times3$ contingency tables, dimension $30$ with $48$ extreme rays; see \cite{BHIKS}) the lexicographic triangulation with respect to the order of generators in the input file has $2,654,272$ full dimensional cones.
-In serial computation on an Intel i7 2600 PC, \textsc{LexTriangulation} computes it in approximately $2$ minutes, whereas \textsc{TotalPyrDec} needs about $11$ minutes.
-The current implementation, described in the next section, reduces the serial computation time to $13$ seconds.
+While pyramid decomposition has primarily been developed for the computation of triangulations, it is also very useful in the computation of support hyperplanes.
+For Fourier-Motzkin elimination the critical complexity parameter is $|\cH^<(C_{i-1},x_i)|\cdot|\cH^>(C_{i-1},x_i)|$, and as in its use for triangulation, pyramid decomposition lets us replace a potentially very large product of the sizes of two ``global'' lists by a sum of small ``local'' products--the price to be paid is the computational waste invested for the support hyperplanes of the pyramids that are useless later on.

-\begin{remark} Pyramid decomposition is not only useful for the computation of triangulations, but also helps in finding support hyperplanes.
-For them the critical complexity parameter is $|\cH^<(C_{i-1},x_i)|\cdot|\cH^>(C_{i-1},x_i)|$, and as in its use for triangulation, pyramid decomposition lets us replace a very large product of the sizes of two ``global'' lists by a sum of small ``local'' products--the price to be paid is the computational waste invested for the support hyperplanes of the pyramids that are useless later on.
-Nevertheless pyramid decomposition leads to a substantial reduction in computing time also for support hyperplanes, and Normaliz uses this effect.
-We illustrate this by computation times for the $5\times5\times3$ contingency tables (dimension $55$ with $75$ extreme rays; see \cite{BHIKS}).
-The cone has $306,955$ support hyperplanes.
-On a Sun xFire 4450 we measured a serial computation time of $16,822$ seconds if only \textsc{FindNewHyp} is used.
-The current implementation reduces this to $4,334$ seconds. \end{remark}
+While being very memory efficient, total pyramid decomposition in the na\"{i}ve implementation of Algorithm \ref{TotalPyrDec} is sometimes slower and sometimes faster than using Fourier-Motzkin elimination and building the lexicographic triangulation directly.
+The best solution is a hybrid algorithm that combines pyramid decomposition and lexicographic triangulation.
+It will be descried in the next section where we will also compare computation times and memory usage of pure lexicographic triangulation, pure pyramid decomposition and the hybrid algorithm.
+We compare computation times in Section \ref{comp_times}.